 You can also buy concentrated aloe vera juice and place one or two drops in your child’s fruit juice throughout the day.

-One study found that babies who received aromatherapy abdominal massages using lavender oil experienced fewer colicky symptoms.
+The benefits of touch alone soothes babies.
+But one study found that massage relieves colic in just one week.
+Furthermore, babies who received aromatherapy abdominal massages using lavender oil experienced fewer colicky symptoms.

 5. Dietary Changes